 Drugs used to treat ADHD include clonidine and guanfacine.
 Most side effects of clonidine are mild and tend to diminish with continued usage.
 Combination therapy of clonidine and methylphenidate can negatively affect cardiac condition and increase patient risk for arrhythmia.
 Withdraw symptoms of this drug include nervousness, agitation, restlessness, anxiety, insomnia, tremor, headache, sweating, increased salavation, increased blood pressure and irregular or increased heart rate.
 Guanfacine has side effects similar to clonidine, but has milder withdrawal symptoms that rarely include hypertension.

-Other ADHD Medications
+Other ADHD Medications for ADHD

 Atomoxetine prolongs the action of norepinephrine in the brain.
 Its side effects include modest increases in diastolic blood-pressure and heart rate, drowsiness, dry mouth, skin rash, dizziness, nausea, weight loss, and anorexia.